akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 ![From CMIS to HTTP4](img/fuse_cmis_to_http4.png)

-Your document was uploaded to Liferays *Document and Media Library* in the folder you created for Whitpapers.
+Your document was uploaded to Liferays *Document and Media Library* in the folder you created for Whitepapers.

 And in the server log you have the JSON response of the POST request:
 ```json